pytorch/pytorch/docs/source/autograd.rst

 gradient computation).
 In most cases Tensors can be safely replaced with Variables and the code will remain to work just fine.
-Because of this, we're not documenting all the operations on variables, and you should refere to :class:`torch.Tensor` docs for this purpose.
+Because of this, we're not documenting all the operations on variables, and you should refer to :class:`torch.Tensor` docs for this purpose.

 In-place operations on Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^